 The DBRA is governed by its Board of Directors, who receive input from the DBRA Community Advisory Committee (the “DBRA-CAC”).
 DBRA Board members are, with certain exceptions, appointed by the mayor subject to the consent of City Council.

-The next regularly scheduled DBRA and DBRA CAC meetings will be December 13, 2017.
+The next regular DBRA Board meeting is scheduled for Wednesday, July 8, 2020.
 Meetings are held the second and fourth Wednesday of each month at 4:00 PM with DBRA CAC meetings at 5:00 PM.
 Regularly scheduled changes in the meeting schedule are posted in advance outside the offices of DEGC, Guardian Building, 500 Griswold, Suite 2200, Detroit and at the Coleman A. Young Municipal Center.

 For additional information, please contact Brownfield Redevelopment Manager Brian Vosburg.